 SYSTEM DESCRIPTION

 Firestopping shall be provided in the following locations:

+Construction Joints: includes those used to accommodate expansion, contraction, wind, or seismic displacement.
+The firestopping material shall be a dynamic system and shall not detract from the intended movement of the joint.

-Duct, cable, conduit, piping and their supports that penetrate through floor slabs, fire-rated partitions, fire walls, and exterior walls where rated.
-Firestopping shall be provided for all new penetrations; penetrations left open by demolition/removal of duct, cable, conduit, and pipe; damaged fire stopping, and existing abandoned penetrations in the contract area.
+Penetrations through floor slabs, fire-rated partitions, fire walls, and exterior walls where rated.
+Firestopping shall be provided for all new penetrations; penetrations left open by demolition/removal of duct, cable, conduit, and pipe; damaged firestopping, and existing abandoned penetrations in the contract area.
 Unless otherwise specified or shown on the drawings, the Contractor shall assume that all floor slabs are two-hour, fire-rated.
-Locations of fire walls or partitions are indicated on the drawings.
+Locations of fire walls or partitions shall be indicated on the drawings.

-Penetrations of vertical shafts.
-Assume 2-Hr barrier unless noted otherwise.
+Penetrations of vertical shafts: assume a two-hour fire barrier unless noted otherwise.

-Around openings and penetrations through fire-rated ceiling assemblies.
+Around openings and penetrations through fire-rated floor/ceiling and roof/ceiling assemblies.

 Joint systems for floor-to-floor, wall-to-wall, floor-to-wall, and head of wall applications.